 Refugee Week is a chance to draw attention to refugee issues and to promote respect toward the refugee population, and most of all to celebrate the many amazing contributions that refugees make to Australian society.

-At the Launch of Refugee Week 2013 we will be showcasing some of these contributions, from beautiful works of art by refugees, incredible performances, inspiring films and by presenting awards to some of the people who are making the biggest difference to refugee issues in NSW.
+At the Launch of Refugee Week 2013 we showcased some of these contributions, from beautiful works of art by refugees, incredible performances, inspiring films and by presenting awards to some of the people who are making the biggest difference to refugee issues in NSW.

 Each year, as part of Refugee Week, the Humanitarian Awards are held as an opportunity to acknowledge and thank those who have made an outstanding positive contribution towards refugee issues in NSW.